-An individual Behaviour Plan may be written, if a child continues to make wrong choices.
+An individual Behaviour Plan will be written if a child continues to make wrong choices.
 Parents will be invited into school to discuss the Behaviour Plan and give consent to it being used.

-1.4.3 The level at which a teacher should sanction the pupils depends on the seriousness of the child's actions and the level of SEND if appropriate.
+1.4.3 The level at which a teacher should sanction the pupils depends on the seriousness of the child's actions.
 In cases of serious misdemeanours, a child would be sent straight to the Head teacher/Assistant Head teacher i.e. aggressive behaviour, bullying and theft.